DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/scroll.md

 ## Example

-In the example below, TestCafe reveals the target container's bottom right corner.
+In the example below, TestCafe scrolls the target container's bottom right corner into view.

 ```js
 import { Selector } from 'testcafe';